sfelman/FuzzyMatch/README.md

 4) BK_Tree_Triggers.sql
 5) P_BK_Tree_Search.sql

-Note: To initialize the tree, you can run a normal insert call(the insert trigger will take care of the P_BK_Tree_Insert calls).
+To initialize the tree, you can run a normal insert call(the insert trigger will take care of the P_BK_Tree_Insert calls) such as:

+insert into BK_Tree (word)
+select word from Dictionary

 BK-Tree insert computes in O(N) time - took ~2 hours for the 172k dictionary.